simran08udhani/RLabBasedProject/README.md

 1. Open the app by running `shiny::runApp("app_directory_path")` in RStudio.
 2. Ensure you have the required packages installed using `install.packages(c("shiny", "leaflet", "DT", "scatterplot3d", "rgl", "tidyverse", "randomForest"))`.

+## PowerBI Report

+Check out the [PowerBI report](R project Report.pbix) for visualizations and insights complementing the Shiny app.

 ## Credits

 This app was developed using the Shiny framework and various R packages.
-Data is sourced from the "cn_filter.csv" file, and the Regression Machine Learning model is built using the "ML_education_expenditure_model.R" script.
+Data is sourced from the World Bank, and the Regression Machine Learning model is built using the "ML_education_expenditure_model.R" script.

 ## Author